 This metric will let you know the number of your site visitors over a given time.

-You can correlate this with a marketing campaign or sale that you’ve launched, and see if it has been effective.
-You can see what percentage of your visitors is new and how they accessed your page (e.g. from which channel like social media or email).
+You can correlate this with a marketing campaign or sale that you’ve launched and see if it has been effective.
+In addition, you can see what percentage of your visitors are new and how they accessed your page (e.g., from which channels like social media or email).

 Bounce Rate (How often and why do people leave your page so soon?)